Best Resume Templates for Software Engineers That Get You Hired

 To effectively showcase your experience in project management:

-Outline your specific contributions to a project.
+Highlight your specific responsibilities and contributions within each project.

 This approach transforms your leadership experience section into a showcase of your achievements and the value you brought to each role, rather than just a list of job titles.